Dr. habil. Andrea Timár

 Biography:

 I am an Associate Professor (PhD.
 Habil.) at the Department of English Studies, Eötvös Loránd University.
 I hold MAs in English and French.
 I am currently the Director of the Doctoral Programme in Modern English and American Literature and Culture.
 I am interested in the frontiers of literature, philosophy, and critical theory.
 I studied at the University of Leuven and Royal Holloway, University of London during my doctoral years.
-My monograph Cultivation, Addiction, Habits (Palgrave, 2015. paperback: 2017) was nominated for the First Book Prize by the British Association for Romantic Studies.
+My monograph Cultivation, Addiction, Habits (Palgrave, 2015. paperback: 2017) was nominated for the First Book Prize by the British Association for Romantic Studies, and won the HUSSE Book Award.
 Between 2015 and 2019, I led the T.H.E (The Human Enigma) Doctoral Research Group.
 In 2019/2020, I was a research fellow at the CEU Institute for Advanced Studies, doing research on dehumanization (with a focus on the literary representations of perpetrators), and the literary implications of Hannah Arendt’s political philosophy.
 I was the co-editor of the journal The AnachronisT (1998-2021) and have been an editor of Helikon Literary and Cultural Studies Review (since 2021).
+In 2019-2024, I participated in Prof. Peter Cheyne’s KAKEN research project, Living Ideas: Dynamic Philosophies of Life and Matter, 1650-1850.
 In 2022, I was the recipient of a research grant of the Hungarian Academy of Sciences for a publication in Arendt Studies ("Against Compassion..."
-2022/6), and the ELTE grant for excellence in publication for my paper in the Q1 journal Critical Horizons ("Critiques of Violence: Arendt, Sedgwick, and Cavarero Respond to Billy Budd's Stutter").
-In Spring 2024, I will be on sabbatical, working on my book Reading with Arendt at Brown University.
+2022/6)and the ELTE grant for excellence in publication for my paper in the Q1 journal Critical Horizons ("Critiques of Violence: Arendt, Sedgwick, and Cavarero Respond to Billy Budd's Stutter").
+In Spring 2024, I was a Fulbright researcher at Brown University, working on my book Reading with Hannah Arendt: Literature, Criticism, Theory (under contract with Bloomsbury Academic).
+Since 2025, I have been a member of the Ágota Kristof Research Group (IASK).
+From May to October 2025, I am the recipient of the research grant of the Hungarian Academy of Sciences.
 I am married, with two sons, Jonatán (2014) and Vilmos (2017).

 Research: